VK6TT/stm8ef-nRF24L01-/README.md

 # A barebones nRF24L01+ library for STM8 barebones breakout board

+Thomas, TG9541, has done a great job correcting the SPI libraries for the stm8ef.
+At present I am using high level words for the SPI but this is a temporary measure.

 The nRF24L01 registers are 8 bits.
 Two words nRF@ and nRF! will be used to fetch an 8 bit register and store it back as needed.
 I simply use pipe 0 ignoring the other pipes.
 After successfuly swapping data with the default settings I modified them just to see what can be done.

 This code at startup changes the 5 byte address to $E7 D8 C9 B0 A1, sets the power to -18dBm, speed to 250kbps, changes the channel and modifies the number of retries and retry delays.
 I short, just about everything.

 One quirk to be aware of - you can only write command and status registers when in power down or standby modes ie _ce must be low